perrystephenson/midas/Documentation/DataScienceHygiene.md

 # Data Science Hygiene

-This project existed before I came along, and it will likely exist after I submit my work for assessment at the end of the semester.
+This iLab project existed before I came along, and it will likely exist after I submit my work for assessment at the end of the semester.
 Whilst I'm not part of a team *now*, I will eventually be part of a virtual team, and my future team members are relying on me to kick things off in a responsible fashion.
 This means I need to be careful about how I document my research, write my code, present my work, track my progress, and generally manage the project.

 This document will cover my efforts to identify, create and record best practice data science hygiene practices.
 I will refrain from defining data science hygiene at this point, except to note that it is different to "data hygiene", which is more about data cleaning.
 The hygiene analogy should do most of the heavy lifting in terms of a definition:
 * Good (data science) hygiene prevents the spread of disease (bugs)